-How to get there: about €10 in a taxi from Ibiza Town or Playa D'en Bossa, €25 from San Antonio.
+How to get there: About €10 in a taxi from Ibiza Town or Playa D'en Bossa, €30 from San Antonio.
 The bus to Salinas beach stops just past the club.
-It is also possible to walk from Sant Jordi (about 15-20 minutes).
+It is also possible to walk from San Jordi (about 15-20 minutes).

-DC10 is cheap (relatively speaking).
-Expect to pay no more than €30 for Circo Loco.
+Prices: DC-10 is cheap (relatively speaking).
+Expect to pay no more than €40 for Circoloco.
 Entry on other days costs between about €20 or less.
 A beer or water will cost you €5-7 and a mixer no more than €10.

 Where to stay: Hotels in Playa den Bossa

 An Ibiza New Year's Day bash like no other